 What are the OPT/CPT implications if an international student takes a LOA?

-- As an international student, if I take a leave for the fall, can I utilize CPT this summer?
-What about the summer of 2021?
+- As an international student, if I take a leave for the spring, can I utilize CPT in summer of 2021?

-- As an international student who would be graduating this upcoming year, if I take a leave for the fall, would I be eligible for OPT once I return and complete my studies?
+- As an international student who would be graduating in May, if I take a leave for the spring, would I be eligible for OPT once I return and complete my studies?

 To be eligible for OPT, students must maintain their student visa status for two consecutive semesters.
-So, as long as you would be in a position to matriculate for two more semesters once you resume your studies, yes, you would be eligible for OPT.
-In other words, if this fall is your last semester and you take a leave, you will not be eligible for CPT.
+If this spring would be your last semester and you take a leave, you will not be eligible for OPT when you return and complete your studies.

 Are there specific program restrictions if I take a LOA?